 That’s where your metrics come into play.
 Here are some examples of statements and scenarios which highlight data points to prospects:

 The takeaway is that you should present specific, numeric outcomes over vague promises.

 If you’re in SaaS, you can use your own internal customer metrics and data to back up your claims.
 These are perfect to bring up during initial conversations and sales presentations alike.

 Regardless of your industry, customer success stories and case studies can serve as your proof.
-For example, we have several case studies across a variety of industries that showcase specific outcomes for our customers.
+For example, in the Pipedrive marketplace we have several case studies across a variety of industries that showcase specific outcomes for our customers.
 Real customer success stories and metrics can go a long way in helping your reps back up their claims and build trust with prospects.